Google Tag:

 • Restrict access to sensitive data and software

-• Educate employees to detect suspicious phishing emails and to practice safe computing practices
+• Educate employees to prevent security threats by learning to detect suspicious phishing emails and to engage in safe computing practices

-Ransomware remains one of the biggest threats to organizations today because they are very profitable to criminals.
+Ransomware remains one of the biggest threats to organizations today because this form of cyber threat happens to be very profitable to criminals.

 Zero-Day Vulnerabilities